What are the dates of the 20th Annual Florida’s Birding & Photo Fest?

 Is there an exhibitor area?

 Located at the Celebration Hall at St. Anastasia, the exhibitor area is the perfect place to spend time in between classes.
-Some of our exhibitors this year include Hunt’s Photo & Video, Canon, Sigma, Tamron, Olympus, FujiFilm, Used Photo Pro, It's Hats, Wildside Photo Tours, MAC Group, Best Buy and more.
+Some of our exhibitors this year include Hunt’s Photo & Video, Sigma, Tamron, Used Photo Pro, Wildside Photo Tours, and more.

-Please note that Sigma, Tamron, FujiFilm, and Canon all offer loaner lens programs so that you can “try before you buy”.
+Please note that Sigma and Tamron offer loaner lens programs so that you can “try before you buy”.

 Please be mindful of the exhibitor hours.
 The exhibitor area will only be open during these hours – you are not permitted to enter the exhibit hall when it is not open.